 Lancaster Mennonite Historical Society, founded in 1958, preserves and interprets the culture and context of Mennonite-related faith communities connected to Lancaster County, Pennsylvania.
 We seek to be a gathering place where people can explore stories, ideas and legacy—for themselves and with each other.

-The museum, book and gift shop, and library & archives are open to the public Tuesday through Saturday, 8:30 AM to 4:30 PM.
+The museum, book and gift shop, and library & archives are open to the public Tuesday through Friday, first and third Saturdays, 8:30 AM to 4:30 PM.
 We offer classes in traditional folk arts and Pennsylvania German Dialect several times a year.

 Our location beside Tanger Outlet Center on Lincoln Highway East, draws shoppers to regular rare and used book auctions, the annual Bookworm Frolic and a seasonal Show & Sale of Pennsylvania German Folk Art.
 All facilities are fully accessible.

 In addition, the Society hosts a broad array of special events at locations throughout Lancaster County.

 - Educational meetings include performances, presentations and panel discussions on timely topics related to Pennsylvania German and Mennonite history and culture.